 - Undertakes a remodel to add a bathroom or major plumbing.

 Based on the inspection report corrective actions for the maintenance, repair, rehabilitation and replacement of the private sewer lateral maybe required.

-Applicable Codes and Standards
+Applicable Codes & Standards

 It is recommended that prior to any repair or inspection you review the current requirements and regulations of the Avalon Municipal Code (AMC).
-Please note AMC Sec.
-8-5.01 Plumbing Code Adopted for reference to the current adopted California Plumbing Code (CPC).
+Please note AMC Section 8-5.01 Plumbing Code Adopted for reference to the current adopted California Plumbing Code (CPC).
 Generally the CPC provides the guidelines for requirements such as Backflow Protection and Backwater Valves, and Cleanouts.

-Private Sewer Lateral Certificate Process and Forms
+Private Sewer Lateral Certificate Process & Forms

-|When an inspection and inspection report are required the following forms are required:
+When an inspection and inspection report are required the following forms are required:

-- City provides Sewer Inspection Evaluation letter upon approval of sewer lateral.
+- City provides Sewer Inspection Evaluation letter upon approval of sewer lateral